Support www.hipchristmas.com! Shop at Amazon, iTunes, and more...

 Of particular interest is "Won't Be Long Before Christmas," a

-1967 effort that is, to my ears, the best holiday track the girls ever waxed; look for it on Christmas
+1967 effort recorded for a Disney tribute album Motown never released.
+That's a shame, because, to my ears, it's the best holiday track the girls ever waxed!
+Look for it on Christmas

 In The City or Motown

 Christmas Vol. 2.
-The latter CD also contains Diana Ross' 1976 solo rendition of Donny Hathaway's "This
+The former CD also contains Diana Ross' 1976 solo rendition of Donny Hathaway's "This

 Christmas," her first and only solo Christmas recording for Motown.

 Motown has reissued Merry

 Christmas on CD a number of times, including an early 2-on-1 disc paired

 At Christmas.
 The label's 1999 edition of Merry